TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 1. `### CUSTOM SECTION HEADING`: A custom section that contains some of the main content of the lesson.
 Replace the `CUSTOM SECTION HEADING` text with a proper section heading and the `CUSTOM SECTION CONTENT.` text with your own content, then add any additional custom sections. **If the lesson does not have any custom sections, remove this entire section from the lesson.**

 1. `### Assignment`: A numbered list of external resources the user must read or watch, or practical exercises the user must complete (such as our exercise repos), in order to fully complete the lesson.
-If an assignment is intended to have multiple lists, each list should include a `#### CUSTOM ASSIGNMENT HEADING`, otherwise this custom heading can be omitted.
+If an assignment is intended to have multiple lists, each list should include a level 4 heading by replacing the `#### OPTIONAL CUSTOM ASSIGNMENT HEADING` with a proper level 4 heading, otherwise this custom heading can be omitted.

    Each assignment item should include some brief text that further informs the user on why it is included in the assignment or what purpose it serves.
 When necessary, an assignment item should also explicitly state any instructions that should be followed.
 Examples of instructions can include (but aren't limited to) a specific section the user should read, whether the user should complete any specific exercises, and whether the user should redirect themselves to additional links within the resource.